AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 8 Proguard
 ------

-If your application is compiled using [proguard](http://developer.android.com/guide/developing/tools/proguard.html), you need to update your `proguard.cfg` file according to the proguard.cfg file included in the sample application.
+If your application is compiled using [proguard](http://developer.android.com/guide/developing/tools/proguard.html), you need to update your `proguard-project.txt` file according to the proguard-project.txt file included in the sample application.

+If you're using ant to compile your project.
+First be sure your project is up to date:

+    $ android update project -p .

+Then check your `project.properties` file should look like:

+    proguard.config=${sdk.dir}/tools/proguard/proguard-android.txt:proguard-project.txt

+And then content of your `proguard-project.txt` file should include the contents of [this file](https://github.com/sephiroth74/AviaryLauncher/blob/master/proguard-project.txt).

 <a name="crash_report"></a>